pedalpete/it/readme.md

 Hex and arrays will be put into a buffer and sent to the device.

 A value of true will pass an input value run an input value through formatInput if defined.
-##### wait (number milliseconds) optional
-Some i2c components require a time period to be passed before the next command can be written.
-The `wait` attribute will pause after the current command is written and will continue with the next command in the array after the alloted time has been waited.

 ##### formatInput (function) optional
 If defined, Favor will run the formatInput function and the output will be written to the device.